tommasop00/EasyBank/test/lib/googletest/docs/primer.md

 };
 ```

 First, define a fixture class.
-By convention, you should give it the name
+By convention, you should give it the nameProprietary
 `FooTest` where `Foo` is the class being tested.

 ```c++